 W.C.
 Newington, a tobacconist, was the first occupant of no. 412 in 1893, and he was followed by a succession of tobacconists for the next 3 decades.
 The longest serving tobacconist was Walter Large, who was there from 1901 to 1924, when he established a hairdressing business further north at no. 422 - now an optometrist's - where he remained until 1952.
 His former shop then became a pastrycook/confectioner's.
 It was Noonan's milk bar during World War 2 and Jack Ward, who lived as a child in Fenwick Street, remembered that the man had an artificial hand which he used to hold the cones for icecreams.
 His sister Froney knew the same milk bar as McLeod's in the 1960s and used to play there with the daughter of the owners.11

 Following closure of the milk bar, no. 412 was rented out for residential purposes.
 In May 1966, the Stranger family suffered a tragic loss when one of their 3 year old twin boys died in a fire upstairs in the building.
 By the end of that decade no. 412 is described as 'students', presumably in a bedsitter/houseshare arrangement.
 From 1985 to 2006 this shop housed The Picture Box, whose rather striking logo was visible above the veranda.
 More recent businesses include Dragon Noodle, the child-friendly café Teatime & Tales, and Jackson Café.12,13

 The Travelling Samovar closed in late 2016 and the former tobacconist shop is entering the next phase of its history as Extension of Time, opened in February 2017.
-The new café retains a link with the Travelling Samovar and has a small selection of Samovar teas available.
+The new café retained a link with the Travelling Samovar and had a small selection of Samovar teas available.
 Extension of Time is now known as Fledgling.